SphereCraft/Second_Brain/000_Second_Brain/Create_GitHub_Action.md

 # Create GitHub Action

 To create a github action, first need to create a repository - this example we call it github_actions_workflow. check the box to add the README.md file and make it public (doesn't matter).

 Clone the repo.

 In VSCode create new folder for the repo, in that folder (in terminal) run

 	git clone paste in the copied ssh from the repo

-In the now newly made folder create another folder called .github/workflow (all workflows must be in this folder to work), and then create a file called main.yaml (all workflows are created in yaml)
+In the now newly made folder create another folder called .github/workflow (all workflows must be in this folder to work), and then create a file called main.yaml (all workflows are created in yaml).
 First thing is to create a name for the action in the file and for it to respond when we push.

 name: My Github Actions Workflow
 on: [push]